heutelbeck/sapl-policy-engine/sapl-documentation/7_1_GettingStarted.md

 cd demo && ./sapl --no-auth
 ```

 The node starts on `localhost:8080` with no TLS.
-The `--no-auth` flag accepts unauthenticated requests for local exploration; without an authentication choice the node fails closed and refuses to start.
+The `--no-auth` flag accepts unauthenticated requests for local exploration.
+Without an authentication choice the node fails closed and refuses to start.
 No `pdp.json` is needed.
 When absent, the PDP uses the default combining algorithm (`PRIORITY_DENY` with `DENY` default and `PROPAGATE` error handling).

 In a separate terminal, request a one-shot decision: